-With Juliana Spahr, Rankine co-edited American Women Poets in the 21st Century: Where Lyric Meets Language (2002) and, with Lisa Sewell, American Poets in the 21st Century: The New Poetics (2007), and The Racial Imaginary: Writers on Race in the Life of the Mind (2014).
+Rankine has coedited American Women Poets in the 21st Century: Where Lyric Meets Language (2002), American Poets in the 21st Century: The New Poetics (2007), and The Racial Imaginary: Writers on Race in the Life of the Mind (2014).
 Her poems have been included in the anthologies Great American Prose Poems: From Poe to the Present (2003), Best American Poetry (2001), and The Garden Thrives: Twentieth Century African-American Poetry (1996).
 Her play Detour/South Bronx premiered in 2009 at New York’s Foundry Theater.

 Rankine has been awarded fellowships from the Academy of American Poets, the National Endowment for the Arts, and the Lannan Foundation.
 In 2013, she was elected as a chancellor of the Academy of American Poets, and in 2014 she received a Lannan Literary Award.
 She has taught at the University of Houston, Barnard College, and Pomona College.

 Discover this poet’s context and related poetry, articles, and media.